email: tony@lathes.co.uk

 If your bulb holders are a single-contact type, they will need to be changed - and replacements in a variety of types are available from several suppliers including this double-contact, parallel-pin holder (picture A) from https://www.autoelectricsupplies.co.uk/p/ba15d-parallel-pins

 How is the double-contact holder fitted?
 In one case the writer managed to bend back the metal tabs holding the ceramic contact unit and fit just the latter into an existing holder.
 If this is not possible, the original holder will have to be swan off and the hole enlarged to fit the new.
-Cutting the old off with a Junior hacksaw is easy, but how to enlarge, in a rather delicate reflector, the hole to the 17 mm diameter of the new holder?
+Cutting the old off with a Junior hacksaw is easy, but how to enlarge to the 17 mm diameter of the new holder in a rather delicate reflector?
 The writer managed this by using, with great care, an adjustable reamer and taking very small cuts until the new holder was a snug fit.
 Next, how to retain the holder: solder can be used, though this can be tricky and a far easier way (with which the writer has had success) is to use Araldite or a similar two-pack adhesive.
 If everything is cleaned thoroughly - finishing with alcohol - the job will be successful.
 Before getting the glue ready, remember that the bulls-eye bulbs need to be fitted so that the black line on their body is exactly at the top.
-With the Araldite still flexible, the holder can be positioned but, if your reflector is the push-in-and-twist type ( like an R47) you'll need to install it and make a mark indicating the top.
+With the Araldite still flexible, the holder can be positioned.
+IMPORTANT: If your reflector is the push-in-and-twist type ( like an R47) you'll need to install it into the headlamp shell and make a mark indicating the 'real' top.
 Next, with the bulb fitted into its holder, position it so that the black line on its body is at the top and mark this on the holder.
 With the glue still not set, the two marks can then be aligned--but, if the positioning is found to be slightly out, bulbs are provided with a small hex-head screw that allows the body to be twisted a little for final adjustment.

 If you have early R47 headlamps with deep-rim reflectors and want to save a lot of time and trouble, austinrepro.com might be able to supply new reflectors with handy, drop-in twin-contact (BA15D) bulb holders.
-If you can, especially with 6 volts, wire all the earth points back to the battery on a separate fused circuit
+If you can, especially with 6 volts and LED bulbs, wire all the earth points back to the battery and not the car body shell.

 Rear lights are usually very easy to convert, even the pork-pie type on the late cars is available with an LED board and, if you have, or want to fit indicators, bulbs are available that combine a white and amber function.
 A note on the commonly-available and often-found replica rear lights fitted to the rear mudguards.
 The writer has found examples with quite hopeless brass contact strips that failed to work.
 One solution is to solder the brass strip onto the bulbs, or, even better, solder a short length of cable to the brass contact strip and another to the bulb.
 Join the two cables together with an easily-removed, miniature screw-type connector and then the bulb will be easy to replace when it fails.

-In addition to the company already mentioned, the following can also help with advice and supplies of suitable bulbs and lamps.
+In addition to the companies already mentioned, the following can also help with advice and supplies of suitable bulbs and lamps.

 https://www.dynamoregulatorconversions.com